illyanyc/technitrade/README.md

 3. The service provides user with daily updates about the positions
     a.
 Buy, sell or hold recommendation
     b.
 What if scenario - “What if the user bought and held the positions”

 ---
+# Database

+[Amazon RDS](https://aws.amazon.com/rds/) is utilized to store all the user data and machine learning models.

+---
+# Flask API

+---